trento-project/wanda/guides/development/hack_on_wanda.md

 # Hack on Wanda

-In order to run Wanda, you will need
+In order to run Wanda, the following is needed

 1. [Elixir](https://elixir-lang.org/), a programming language used to build scalable and maintainable applications.
 2. [Docker](https://docs.docker.com/get-docker/), a platform for developing, shipping, and running applications in containers.